Click to Call +1 (301) 512-5012

 Before beginning the eviction move-out, the landlord or the person in charge should take photos and videos of the property to document its condition.
 This documentation should include any damage or repairs needed, as well as any personal belongings left behind by the tenant.

-At Movers On Duty, we understand the importance of working closely with landlords to ensure that all items are properly documented and disposed of, in accordance with legal requirements.
-Contact us today to learn more about our eviction moving help in Maryland, Northern Virginia, and Washington DC.
+At Movers On Duty, we understand the importance of working closely with landlords to ensure that all items are properly documented and disposed of in accordance with legal requirements.
+Contact us today to learn more about our eviction moving help in Maryland, Northern Virginia, and Washington, DC.

 the process of an eviction